▪Simulation Results of Risks and Opportunities

 Risk Impact

-The development and production of low carbon products has resulted in higher R&D and production costs:
+The development and production of low carbon emission products results in higher R&D and production costs:

 Response Strategies